What's Causing The Hurricanes? - Slashdot

 Re: (Score:1)

+Shhhhh!
+Why consider the big picture when we can use the pinhole to point our fingers at someone?

-Re: One active season and now everything is differ (Score:2)
+Re: One active season and now everything is differ (Score:1)

 "For more than a century". - so what you are actually saying is that this is not unprecedented at all.